 This theme examined how to increase the pace and scale of energy transition and climate resilience initiatives at the local level.
 Delegates explored how this can be achieved through partnerships and collaboration, multi-solving actions, and meaningful engagement.

 EXPLORE FINANCING SOLUTIONS

 The costs of taking climate action can represent a barrier to implementation.
-This theme will explore financing solutions versus the costs of inaction with various perspectives in mind.
-Delegates will better understand the business case for climate action while connecting with financial experts from both the private and public sectors.
+This theme explored financing solutions versus the costs of inaction with various perspectives in mind to help delegates better understand the business case for climate action while connecting with financial experts from both the private and public sectors.

 Moonlight Murals Collective, Interconnection, 2022. mississauga.ca/publicart

 In most communities, the lack of effective climate action is not due to a lack of information, planning, or policy solutions.
 So what is missing?
 This theme explored unconventional approaches to climate action and how these can help reimagine engagement, motivation, and implementation.

 LCF 2023 delegates learned from speakers, facilitators, workshop hosts, and panelists from across Canada.
 Speakers offered insightful perspectives, innovative ideas, and lessons learned on program themes and engaged with delegates through thoughtful dialogues.

 Mayor Bonnie Crombie,